GoodPraxis/goodpraxis-site/src/projects/techish.md

 style: "light"
 services: ["Brand creation", "Programme design", "Programme delivery", "Communications", "Print design"]
 ---
-Tech–ish is a bespoke digital skills training scheme we delievered in partnership with Outlandish co-operative for Islington residents.
+Tech–ish is a bespoke digital skills training scheme we delivered in partnership with Outlandish co-operative for Islington residents.

 The global pandemic brought about lots of job insecurity to many around the